-The Council has a formal appraisal scheme, which is mandatory for all officers, including all senior managers.
+The Council has a formal appraisal scheme, which is mandatory for all officers, including all senior managers, which was reviewed and stream-lined in 2019/20.
 It is carried out each year and forms part of the review of the Carlisle Plan.
 Appraisals are recorded and there is monitoring of compliance by SMT along with an annual report to Members of the Business and Transformation Scrutiny Panel which includes the key findings of the biennial Employee Opinion Survey.
 The appraisal process has been developed to include team reflection on the cultures and values of the organisation as defined by the 3 C's; clear, committed and confident, and recruitment policies are in place that support the achievement of the Council's ethical values.
 A Workforce Development Plan has been prepared and approved and Service Plans include workforce planning and needs.